Cassumbra/dod-ecsrii-community/README.md

 # Changes to the original mod

 ### In progress
+- Revamp Killer Vegan as a new skill, Organic Free Range Farmer

+### Complete
 - Newer stances let you cycle between themselves and their old stances without having to keep both on your hotbar.

 # ECSRII Notes.txt